13 best things to do in Canberra: city guide

 The markets are open every Sunday from 10 am – 4 pm.

-Located within Lake Burley Griffin, the National Carillon is a beautiful tower dedicated to peace.
-The carillon was given to Australia by the British Government and featured bells from Westminster Abbey and Big Ben in London.
+Located within Lake Burley Griffin, the National Carillon is a beautiful tower dedicated to peace and stands across the National Gallery of Australia.
+The Carillon was given to Australia by the British Government and featured bells from Westminster Abbey and Big Ben in London.

 Australian War Memorial